DevOpsLK/workfromhome/wfh_guidelines.md

 # How to work remotely

-This document is directly informed by [remote work guidelines published by Zalando](https://jobs.zalando.com/en/tech/blog/how-to-work-remotely-at-zalando/?gh_src=4n3gxh1) which was published by Tim Kröger, Henning Jacobs on 2020-03-13.
+This document is directly influenced by [remote work guidelines published by Zalando](https://jobs.zalando.com/en/tech/blog/how-to-work-remotely-at-zalando/?gh_src=4n3gxh1) which was published by Tim Kröger, Henning Jacobs on 2020-03-13.
 Purpose of creating this is to adopt the guidelines published by them to Sri Lankan companies and make it easy to do modifications as suitable for Sri Lankan workforce.

 ## The most important baseline rules to follow are: